silicon-vlsi/silicon-vlsi.github.io/index.md

 layout: home
 ---

-This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
+This is a *bare-minimum* template to create a $R$ and $K$ Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 $I_d = \frac{\mu_n C_{ox}}{2}\frac{W}{L}(V_{gs}-V_t)^2$